dustinpfister/blog_posts/_posts/threejs-light-prope.md

 ## Source code examples are also on Github

 I also have the source code exmaple that I am writing about here [up on my Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-light-probe).
+This is also where I park the source code exmaples for my [many other blog posts on threejs](/categories/three-js/) as well.

-### Revision 104+ of three.js as well as one additional asset needed
+### Version Numbers matter

-To use this feature you will need revision 104 or later of three.js, as this is a new feature that was introduced in that revision.
-If you are using and older version of three.js the code example here will of course break, and the only practical way to get it to work would be to just use a later  version of threejs, which is something that you should consider doing anyway and not just for this reason.
+To use this feature you will need revision 104 or later of threejs, as this is a new feature that was introduced in that revision.
+If you are using and older version of threejs the code example here will of course break, and the only practical way to get it to work would be to just use a later version.
+As of the last time I came around to do some editing of this post I started a more up to date r146 demo of this feature, but sense I can not say that this is something that I use often I did not get around to compleating it.
+However the situaiton is simular in that there are features built into threejs, but also some addtional ad on files that you will likley also want to use that can be found in the threejs Github repo.

 ## 1 - Light probe example in threejs r104